 There are drawbacks to fresh grass, particularly for sedentary, overweight or metabolic horses.

 Generally, the next largest cost comes in a shiny bag from your local feed dealer – commercial horse feed.
 The industry has exploded in the last 25 years – long gone are the days of the 100 lbs sacks of mill mix that cost a fraction of what today’s much smaller more refined options cost.

 Commercial horse feeds seem like a convenient option for most horse owners, because they are specifically formulated for horses, therefore must contain everything their horse needs; right?
 Well, sort of.
 Most commercial feeds are formulated to be fed at 3 kg (6.6 lbs) to 5 kg (11 lbs).

 This means if feeding less than 3 kg, some of the mineral and vitamin levels in the diet will still be deficient.

 In a diet evaluation study conducted in 2018, 200 equine diets were completely analyzed (Bruggink et al., 2018 unpublished).
 In excess of 90% of those diets were found to be deficient in at least one major trace mineral or vitamin, with the vast majority of those horses being fed commercial grain mixes to supplement their forage program.

-How much does it cost to have an imbalanced ration?
-There are few commercial horse feeds that cost less than $1/kg, so that is anywhere from $30 to $150 per month, depending on feeding rate and you still don’t have a balanced ration in many cases.
+How much does having an imbalanced ration cost?
+There are few commercial horse feeds that cost less than $1/kg, so that is anywhere from $30 to $150 per month, depending on the feeding rate and you still don’t have a balanced ration in many cases.

 What does your horse actually need?
-They need to be allowed to forage, so that means they need to be eating at least 12 hours per day.
+They need to be allowed to forage, which means they need to be eating at least 12 hours per day.
 They also need energy, protein, fat, minerals and vitamins.